laprej/laprej-www/courses/rpi-csci-4220-2017-spring.md

 communication (IPC), network programming using TCP and UDP, as well as client-side and mobile programming.
 Programming projects in C are required.

+The first 20-30 minutes of lecture will be covered by Dr. Holzbauer.
+Mondays will typically be guided RFC study (or something similar) while Thursdays will quiz you on the topics from the previous lecture.
+Afterwards, Dr. LaPre will continue with the remainder of lecture.

 **Prerequisite** CSCI 4210 (Operating Systems).

 ### Required Textbooks